Shemini Atzeret: Atzeret: A day for assembly—or pause

 Spiritually, Shemini Atzeret can also be seen to "guard the seven days of Sukkot".
 The Hebrew word atzeret is generally translated as "assembly", but shares a linguistic root with the word atzor, meaning "stop" or "tarry".
-Shemini Atzeret is characterized as a day when the Jewish people "tarries" to spend an additional day with God at the end of Sukkot.
+Shemini Atzeret is characterized as a day when the Jewish People "tarries" to spend an additional day with God at the end of Sukkot.
 Rashi cites the parable of a king who invites his sons to dine with him for a number of days, but when the time comes for them to leave, he asks them to stay for another day, since it is difficult for him to part from them.
-According to this idea, Sukkot is a universal holiday, but Shemini Atzeret is only for the Jewish people.
-Moreover, Shemini Atzeret is a modest holiday, just to celebrate [God's] special relationship with His beloved nation.
+According to this idea, Sukkot is a universal holiday, but Shemini Atzeret is for only the Jewish People.
+Moreover, Shemini Atzeret is a modest holiday intended to honor [God's] special relationship with his beloved nation.

-A different, but related, interpretation is offered by Yaakov Zevi Mecklenburg, who translates atzeret as "retain": "During the holiday season, we have experienced a heightened religious fervor and a most devout spirit.
+A different but related interpretation is offered by Yaakov Tzvi Mecklenburg, who translates atzeret as "retain": "During the holiday season, we have experienced a heightened religious fervor and a most devout spirit.
 This last day is devoted to a recapitulation of the message of these days, with the hope that it will be retained the rest of the year".